-Pericardiectomy is a surgical procedure doctors perform to treat diseases of the pericardium like pericardial mesothelioma.
-The surgery removes the pericardium, the outer covering of the heart sac.
-It may be used to extend life span or to relieve symptoms.
+Pericardiectomy or pericardial window is a surgical procedure to treat diseases of the pericardium like pericardial mesothelioma.
+The surgery removes the outer covering of the heart sac known as the pericardium.
+It may extend life span or relieve symptoms.

-A pericardiectomy can help with difficulty breathing, chest pain, heart palpitations and fatigue.
+A pericardiectomy, which is also known as a pericardial window, can help with difficulty breathing, chest pain, heart palpitations and fatigue.
 The surgery can also relieve pericarditis (inflammation of the pericardium) as well as pericardial effusion (buildup of fluid in the pericardium).
 It’s important to treat these conditions early, before they cause deadly complications.
 If pleural effusion goes untreated, for example, it can put a significant amount of pressure on the heart.
 This can cause the heart to compress, called cardiac tamponade.

 A partial pericardiectomy removes the affected portion of the heart lining, while a total pericardiectomy removes as much of the heart lining as possible.
 In some cases of primary malignant pericardial mesothelioma (PMPM) the procedure may lengthen life span.